Partner Perspectives

 Multi-Disciplinary Specialty Committee (MDSC)

 The study also has a group of stakeholders who are specialists in a range of relevant areas called the MDSC.
 The MDSC and CAB continually work together to inform and advise each phase of the SMaHT study.
-The MDSC is comprised of professionals (e.g., physicians, psychologists, and pastoral care providers) and other stakeholders (e.g., community members at large) who represent diverse professional and cultural backgrounds and experiences.
+The MDSC is comprised of professionals (e.g., physicians, psychologists, geneticists, genetic counselors, and pastoral care providers) and other stakeholders (e.g., community members at large).

-The MDSC is a racially, ethnically, geographically, and gender-diverse group of people who reflect a range of perspectives, ideas, and voices.
+The MDSC is a geographically representative group of people who reflect a range of perspectives, ideas, and voices.
 Leveraging the knowledge and skills of this team enables us to provide the wider SMaHT team with insights and guidance.

 Community voices 2

 My involvement in the SMaHT initiative through the Multidisciplinary Specialty Committee (MDSC) is deeply meaningful.
 The MDSC is dedicated to centering the family to ensure their experiences with the study are respectful and thoughtful.
 Above all else, SMaHT and the MDSC honor the generosity of the donation of a loved one’s tissues.
-This initiative is scientifically valuable, not just for the depth of research into the role of somatic mosaicism in human health conditions, but because of the inclusive nature of the recruitment that will allow representation of all subjects of diverse backgrounds.
-SMaHT is genuinely about the study of somatic mosaicism across ALL humans and their tissues.
+This initiative is scientifically valuable, not just for the depth of research into the role of somatic mosaicism in human health conditions, but because SMaHT is genuinely about the study of somatic mosaicism across ALL humans and their tissues.